smartpqi(4) — Linux manual page

 hot-plugging devices such as tape drives or entire storage

-boxes containing pre-configured logical drives.
+boxes containing pre-configured logical volumes.

 /sys/class/scsi_host/host*/lockup_action